Record rainfall, triple-digit winds, hundreds of mudslides. Here's California's storm by the numbers

 MUDSLIDES

-By Tuesday morning crews had responded to more than 380 mudslides across Los Angeles, according to the mayor’s office.
-The mudslides closed roads across the city and prompted ongoing evacuation orders in canyon neighborhoods with burn scars from recent wildfires.
+By Wednesday, crews had responded to 520 mudslides across Los Angeles, according to the mayor’s office.
+The mudslides closed roads across the city, smashed into homes and prompted evacuation orders in canyon neighborhoods with burn scars from recent wildfires.

-That number could rise because rain was still falling, saturating already sodden hillsides that threatened to give way.
+Those numbers could rise because even though rain was diminishing, already sodden hillsides still threatened to give way.

-So far seven buildings have been deemed uninhabitable, the city said.
-And at least 10 were yellow-tagged, meaning residents could go back to get their belongings but could not stay there because of the damage.
+So far, 12 buildings have been deemed uninhabitable, the city said.
+And at least 30 were yellow-tagged, meaning residents could go back to get their belongings but could not stay because of the damage.
 Inspections were ongoing at dozens more properties.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.